Erylichi/BSIT_3208-SIDEA-A-Sexually-Intercourse-Diseases-Education-Awarenessusing-Data-Analysis/README.md

 - Lower the number of new HIV infections (particularly among teenagers) and
 - Lessen the effects of HIV/AIDS on individuals, families, and communities

-## This study will be beneficial for,
+## This study will be beneficial for:

 - The initiative will benefit Filipino residents by allowing them to track which gender and age group has the highest number of HIV/AIDS affected people.
 Also, being aware of the HIV/AIDS risk factors.
 - For students who will need the knowledge in the future for their projects.
 This will help students have a better understanding of the need of being well-informed about HIV/AIDS.